akshayrathi2102/etherium-todo-list-dapp/README.md

 It interacts with blockchain using metamask extension for browsers.

 This dapp allows users create tasks, and mark them completed or not completed.
+This app is made by following the tutorial of dappuniversity.